emberjs/rfcs/text/0000-deprecate-some-utils.md

 }
 ```

-Lastly, the guides can also point them to a utility library like [lodash](https://lodash.com/docs).
+Lastly, the guides can also point users to a utility library like [lodash](https://lodash.com/docs).

-For many users with existing codebases, it should be as simple as installing the extracted addon.
+For many existing codebases, it should be as simple as installing the extracted addon and running the codemod.
 However, users not utilizing these methods will not have these methods bundled by default.

 ## Drawbacks